IIIF/api/source/api/annex/services/index.md

 }
 {% endhighlight %}

-With the `logo` property added to the Image Information description in version 2.1 of the Image API, it is possible and reasonable for one `info.json` response to embed another using this pattern.
+With the `logo` property added to the Image Information description in version 2.1 of the Image API{% unless site.image_api.latest.major >= 2 and site.image_api.latest.minor >= 1 %} (forthcoming){% endunless %}, it is possible and reasonable for one `info.json` response to embed another using this pattern.
 In this case, the second service is related to the icon that should be displayed when a client renders the image described by the main response.

 {% highlight json %}
 {
   "@context" : "http://iiif.io/api/image/{{ page.major }}/context.json",
   "@id" : "http://www.example.org/image-service/baseImage",
   "protocol" : "http://iiif.io/api/image",

   "attribution" : "Provided by Example Organization", "logo" : {
     "@id": "http://example.org/image-service/logo/full/full/0/default.png",